 2. Awakening Compassion at Work – Monica Worline and Jane Dutton

-By outlining practical steps for alleviating suffering and distress at work by using compassion, this book has a powerful message to convey to all leaders and personnel who want to work on their compassionate skills in the workplace.
+By outlining practical steps for alleviating suffering and distress at work by using compassion, this book has a powerful message to convey to all leaders and personnel who want to work on their compassion skills in the workplace.

 4. Self-Compassion: The Proven Power Of Being Kind To Yourself – Dr. Kristin Neff

-A Take Home Message
+A Take-Home Message

 As the famous Aesop saying goes, “No act of kindness, no matter how small, is ever wasted.”
 Compassion is a powerful emotion and a thrust to positive actions.